 I research and teach medieval English literature.
 My research centers on meter and poetics (what makes poetry tick).
 I teach in the fields of medieval literature and poetics: usually both at once.

-At Boston College, I teach first-year literature (organized around the theme of Doppelgangers), Studies in Poetry, undergraduate electives on Chaucer and Middle English alliterative poetry, and an advanced undergraduate seminar on medieval and modern tales of the long ago.
+At Boston College, I teach first-year literature (organized around the theme of Doppelgangers), Studies in Poetry, undergraduate electives on Chaucer and Middle English alliterative poetry, an advanced undergraduate seminar on medieval and modern tales of the long ago, and a graduate course on Chaucer and meter.
 I am on sabbatical in fall 2016.